Prosecutor to Pistorius: Did Reeva scream when you shot her?

 "Are you sure?
 Are you sure, Mr Pistorius, that Reeva did not scream after the first shot?"
 Nel continued.
 "Are you, Mr Pistorius?"

-After a brief silence, Pistorius said: "My Lady, I wish she had let me know she was there."
+After a brief silence to collect himself, Pistorius said: "My Lady, I wish she had let me know she was there."

 "After you fired the first shot, did she scream?"
 Nel asked.